dflaten/advent-of-code-2024/README.md

-# Advent of code 2024
+# Advent of Code

-This year I'm going to work through some of the [Advent of code 2024 challenges](https://adventofcode.com/2024).
+This repo holds solutions to the [Advent of Code](https://adventofcode.com/) challenges I've worked through by year.

+## 2024
+First year I attempted to solve the challenges.
+My goal was to spend an hour or two each day and see how many problems I could get through in Python.
+During the month I learned of a few new Python libraries and how to work better with a few I was already familiar with.